Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Observations and data analysis

-Measured line fluxes for all host galaxies were corrected for Milky Way dust extinction along the GRB line of sight using the \citet{sf11} E(B-V) reddening maps and assuming a \citet{ccm89} dust extinction curve with an average total-to-selective dust extinction value $R_V=3.08$.
+Measured line fluxes for all host galaxies were corrected for Milky Way dust extinction along the GRB line of sight using the \citet{sf11} E(B-V) reddening maps (values given in Table~\ref{tab:obs}) and assuming a \citet{ccm89} dust extinction curve with an average total-to-selective dust extinction value $R_V=3.08$.
 The dust reddening from the GRB host galaxy was calculated from the \ha/\hb\ Balmer decrement assuming an intrinsic ratio \ha/\hb = 2.86 \citep{ost89}, which is appropriate for star-forming regions with temperature $\sim 10^4$~K and electron densities $n_e=10$--100~cm$^{-3}$.
 We corrected the line fluxes for host galaxy dust extinction using the average extinction law from the Small Magellanic Clouds (SMC) \citet{pei92}, which has a total-to-selective extinction $R_V=2.96$.
-We note that the majority of the host galaxies in the sample had large uncertainties on the host galaxy dust reddening such that only the host galaxy of GRB~090323 had a reddening measured at $>2\sigma$ confidence ($E(B-V)=0.38\pm 0.07$).
+We note that the majority of the host galaxies in the sample have uncertain host galaxy dust reddening such that only the host galaxy of GRB~090323 has a reddening measured at $>2\sigma$ confidence ($E(B-V)=0.34\pm 0.06$).
 In section~\ref{ssec:Zabs-vs-Zem} we investigate the effect of these uncertain dust reddening corrections on our results.

-The Milky Way dust-corrected fluxes for all lines detected at a SNR$>2$ are reported in Table~\ref{tab:linefluxes}, and the fits to the lines are shown in the appendix (Figs.~\ref{fig:grb050820A}-\ref{fig:grb090323A}).
-In Table~\ref{tab:hostprops} we give the measured host galaxy dust reddening and the SFR based on the Galactic and host galaxy dust-corrected \ha\ luminosity using the \citet{Kennicutt98b} relation adopting a \citet{Chabrier03} IMF.
+The Milky Way dust-corrected fluxes for all lines detected at a SNR$>2$ are reported in Table~\ref{tab:linefluxes}, and the fits to the lines are shown in the appendix (Figs.~\ref{fig:grb050820A}-\ref{fig:grb090323A-2Dspec}).
+In Table~\ref{tab:hostprops} we give the measured host galaxy dust reddening and the SFR based on the Galactic and host galaxy dust-corrected \ha\ luminosity using the \citet{Kennicutt98b} relation adopting a \citet{Chabrier03} IMF, which reduces the predicted SFR by a factor of $\sim 1.6$ compared to a Salpeter IMF \citep{sal55}.
 The errors on the SFR include the uncertainty on the dust reddening correction.
-The line velocity widths and the absorption and emission line metallicities based on several diagnostics (described in section~\ref{ssec:Zem}) are also given.
+In Table~\ref{tab:hostprops} we also provide the line velocity widths (corrected for the intrinsic instrument resolution) and the absorption and emission line metallicities based on several diagnostics (described in section~\ref{ssec:Zem}).